YU000jp/Logseq-column-Layout/README.md

 the screen min-width: 1850px

-This theme is available on the Logseq Market place.
+This Plugin is available on the Logseq Market place.

 ---